 - Being obese or even overweight

-To me, losing even 1 percent is the first stumble down a slippery slope.
-So I urge my patients to fight every good fight against brain shrinkage.
+But, losing even 1 percent is the first stumble down a slippery slope.
+That’s why it’s vital to fight every good fight against brain shrinkage.
 That means a healthy diet, exercise, mental stimulation, like games and crosswords, social activity, healthy sleep, and avoiding the predisposing factors above.

 These behaviors are every bit as “essential” as EFAs.
 But let’s face it—the degree to which most people faithfully follow these good practices is pretty variable.

 Fish are a good source of omega-3s.
 But you have to be careful.
 It’s hard to find wild caught fish from uncontaminated waters these days.
-I recommend limiting fish consumption to 2–3 servings per week.
+For that reason, limit fish consumption to 2–3 servings per week.

 Go with 1,250–1,500 milligrams of EPA and DHA per day, after consulting with your doctors.